 Ecology and Conservation Biology

-Ecology and Conservation Biology is about exploring the species, habitats and ecosystems across the planet.
-You’ll learn about biodiversity, species interactions and sustainability.
+Ecology and Conservation Biology is about exploring the species, habitats and ecosystems across the planet that are under threat.
+You’ll learn about the climate crisis, biodiversity and sustainability before putting your skills and knowledge into practice in the lab and the field.

-As an ecology and conservation biology student you'll learn in lots of different ways, from lectures and small group tutorials where our world-leading academics will share their latest research findings with you, to learning by doing during practical lab sessions, field trips and research projects.
+As an ecology and conservation biology student you'll learn in lots of different ways, from lectures and small group tutorials to learning by doing during field work, practical lab sessions and research projects.

 Project work is built into our degrees from the beginning, from field courses, to research projects based around first and second year modules on genetics, computer modelling, behaviour, species interactions, conservation and climate change.